 Me: If they did that, they’d run out of set.

 Sue: Well, the writers should know better.
-There are two writers as well.
-One of them should have spotted it.
+And there are two writers.
+One of them should have spotted that.

 Sue: She’s screaming a lot this week.
-That’s not like Sarah Jane at all.
+This isn’t like Sarah Jane at all.

-The Doctor and Sarah are faced with a yawning abyss.
+The Doctor and Sarah stare into a yawning abyss.
 We know exactly how it feels.

 Sue: Are you sure this isn’t a Terry Nation script?
-Don’t tell me: this is so bad he had to hide behind two pseudonyms because one wasn’t enough.
-I’m right, aren’t I?
+Did he hide behind two pseudonyms because one wasn’t enough?

-As Sarah crosses the chasm via a makeshift bridge, she decides to make a right meal of it.
+Sarah crosses the chasm via a makeshift bridge, although she doesn’t half make a meal of it.

-Sue: You could drive a truck over that.
-This story is going downhill rapidly.
+Sue: You could drive a bloody truck over that bridge!

 Sue: You have to be really fit to stay as rigid as that.
-Or you could just watch this episode.
-It will bore you rigid.
-It’s a shame because I really enjoyed the first three episodes.
+Or you could just watch this episode, I suppose; it will bore you rigid.
+It’s a shame because I enjoyed the first three.
 It was on for a seven or an eight yesterday.

 Sue: Is that it?
-They are just going to shrug their shoulders and leave?
+They’re just going to shrug their shoulders and leave?

 Sue: I like his purple hat.

 Eldrad rants and raves.
 A lot.
-Sue sighs.
+So Sue sighs.
 A lot.

-Sue: Ok, this is officially rubbish now.
+Sue: Okay, this is officially rubbish now.
 It’s heading for a four.

-Sarah exclaims that they have been taken for a ride.
+Sarah exclaims they’ve all been taken for a ride.

 Sue: Tell me about it, love!

-Eldrad learns that the Kastrian race banks are empty.
-He has what Sue describes as a “dicky fit”.
+When Eldrad discovers the Kastrian race banks are empty, he has what Sue calls a “dicky fit”.

-Sue: Stop talking to it!
-You are trying to have a conversation with an answering machine, you moron!
+Sue: Stop talking to it, then!
+You’re trying to have a conversation with an answer machine, you moron!